 There is broad agreement between evangelical egalitarians and hierarchicalists regarding the place of women in society, home, and church, but both agree on certain things.

 Both affirm woman as made in the image of God.

 Neither teaches an ontological hierarchy of male and female.

-Both agree that a woman’s role in the home and church is to a large degree culturally defined.
+Both agree that a woman’s role in the home and church is largely culturally defined.

-Both acknowledge the significant contributions women have made in biblical history and in the modern world.
+Both acknowledge the significant contributions women have made in biblical history and the modern world.

 Both take note of the place of women in the life of Christ as recorded in the Gospels and of the high esteem Jesus Christ placed on women.

 Both insist that there are many clear passages in the NT where women have a significant part in church life:

 hosted meetings of the church, Acts 12:12; 16:40; 1 Co 1:11; 16:19; Col 4:15

 fellow-workers with the apostle Paul, Ro 16:3-5; Phil 4:2-4